apache/calcite/doc/HOWTO.md

 Verify the staged artifacts in the Nexus repository:
 * Go to https://repository.apache.org/
 * Under `Build Promotion`, click `Staging Repositories`
-* In the `Staging Repositories` tab there should be a with with profile `org.apache.calcite`
+* In the `Staging Repositories` tab there should be a line with profile `org.apache.calcite`
 * Navigate through the artifact tree and make sure the .jar, .pom, .asc files are present
 * Check the box on in the first column of the row, and press the 'Close' button to publish the repository at